marcy-terui/fluent-plugin-specinfra_inventory/README.md

 ### tag_prefix
 Prefix of tags of events.
-Event tags are added together inventory key at the end. like: `example.prefix.cpu`
+Event tags are added together inventory key at the end(like: `example.prefix.cpu`)
 If you set `true` to `combine` option, It does not added the key at the end.
 default: `specinfra.inventory`

 ### backend